biodiversitydata-se/SOS/Docs/ClientDevelopment.md

 ### X-Api-Version
 This header is for future version control of SOS.
 You don't need to specify any value for now.

+## Standard headers

+### X-Forwarded-Proto
+If you include the `X-Forwarded-Proto` header with the value `http`, the request will be rejected with a `308 Permanent Redirect` response.
+This ensures that all communication with the SOS API is performed over HTTPS.
+If you encounter this response, make sure that your client is using HTTPS when making requests to the API.

 ## Resources